Panzer3232/research_paper_ocr/README.md

 ## Structured JSON format

 When `--export-json` is used, each PDF produces a `.json` file under `data_ocr/structured_json/`.
-The file groups MinerU's flat block list into logical sections for RAG pipelines.
+The file groups MinerU's flat block list into logical sections preserving inherent research paper structure.

 ```json
 {